bogzbonny/yeehaw/_TODO.md

        https://terminalroot.com/use-ms-paint-directly-in-terminal/) uses.
        this format can be viewed in the terminal with "cat my_ansi_image.ans"

-40. jexer custom mouse types (requires sixel, and mouse pixel tracking)
+40. jexer custom mouse types (requires image support, and mouse pixel tracking)